kihyun1998/flutter_basic_table/CODE.md

         other.enableReorder == enableReorder &&
         other.enableSorting == enableSorting &&
         other.showDragHandles == showDragHandles &&
-        other.ascendingIcon == ascendingIcon && // ✅ 추가
+        other.ascendingIcon == ascendingIcon &&
-        other.descendingIcon == descendingIcon && // ✅ 추가
+        other.descendingIcon == descendingIcon &&
-        other.sortIconSize == sortIconSize && // ✅ 추가
+        other.sortIconSize == sortIconSize &&
-        other.splashColor == splashColor && // ✅ 추가
+        other.splashColor == splashColor &&
-        other.highlightColor == highlightColor; // ✅ 추가
+        other.highlightColor == highlightColor;
   }

   @override